holycrap872/ucls-ml-ai/CourseMaterial/07_decision_trees/problem_set_recursion.md

    input and return `None`.
     - For example, with the initial input of 3, the program should print `3` then `2`, then `1`, then `blast off`.
+    - Note: Since this function doesn't return anything, you **don't need to create any unit tests**
 1. Create a recursive function that calculates factorials.
 The recursive function should take an integer as an input and return an integer.
     - For example: `3 -> 6` (3 * 2 * 1)